 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Even considering the protein-boosting effect of the brewers dried yeast, this looks like the profile of a kibble containing an above average amount of meat.
+Even when you consider the mild protein-boosting effect of the brewers yeast, this looks like the profile of a kibble containing an above-average amount of meat.

-Eukanuba Premium Performance is a plant-based kibble using an above-average amount of chicken by-product meal as its main source of animal protein, thus earning the brand 3.5 stars.
+Eukanuba Premium Performance is a plant-based dog food using an above-average amount of chicken by-product meal as its main source of animal protein, thus earning the brand 3.5 stars.

 Those looking for a wet product from the same company may want to check out our review of Eukanuba Canned Dog Food.

 A Final Word

 The descriptions and analyses expressed in this and every article on this website represent the views and opinions of the author.

 The Dog Food Advisor does not test dog food products.

 We rely almost entirely on the integrity of the information posted by each company on its website.
 As such, the accuracy of every review is directly dependent upon the quality of the test results from any specific batch of food a company chooses to publish.